rezin8/px2sx/README.md

 3. From the command prompt, move to C:\Strawberry.
     1. px2sx.pl requires the NetAddr::IP dependency.
 In order to install that, we can use cpan.
 4. From C:\Strawberry, enter: cpan -i NetAddr::IP
     1. This may take a while. cpan is going to reach out to download the needed files, then install them.
-It may fail.
-If it does, wait a bit and try again.
+It will probably fail saying that you need to authenticate to the proxy.
+	2. To authenticate to the proper sites, open http://cpan.strawberryperl.com/ and http://www.cpan.org/ in a browser window.
+This will authenticate you against the MWG.
+Once you have opened those addresses in a browser, go back and try the cpan -i NetAddr::IP command again.
+It should work.

 --------------------------------------------------------------------------------